So you decided to head to Ghent… great! But how do you get there?

 Think about the total amount of time you’ll be on the road.
-The time going to the airport/waiting for the flight/flying/going to Ghent from the airport.
+The time going to the airport / waiting for the flight / flying / going to Ghent from the airport.
 Often it takes as long as travelling by train within a range of 1000km.
-Just saying
+Just saying 😉

-You decide to come by plane?
+If after all you still decide to come by plane…

 Most cheap flights will end up in Charleroi (Brussels South Charleroi Airport), which is still a few hours away from Ghent.
 The biggest and main airport is Brussels National Airport Zaventem.

 From any Belgian airport you can take a train to Ghent.
 Make sure the trains are (still) running if you arrive on a late night flight or you leave with an early flight (for more info see train above).